stormherz/atom-incsearch/README.md

 ## Contact me

-If you're missing any functionality or have found a bug - please let me know through issues or pull request, I'll be very glad to help!
+If you're missing any functionality or have found a bug - please let me know through issues or pull request, I'll be glad to help!